mtk007/redbadgeclient/README.md

 # Mid-America Fire and Safety Fire Truck Builder Beta
 Purpose: Select factory-offered specifications for fire apparatus build-out and submit them as an electronic order request.

-# Source repo of this Project (will be set to private access post-Beta):

 # Deployed live via Heroku:
 ////////////////  https://firetruckbuilderclient.herokuapp.com/  ///////////////////////////